marcuswestin/js.ui/README.md

      - without JSX, we need to manually name every element in the UI tree
      - JSX resolves this by auto-generating an incrementing number as key for every child element that has no key

+### Development

+  yarn
+  yarn link
+  # in other project using js.ui:
+  yarn link js.ui